$T$-equivariant motives of flag varieties: -equivariant motivic homotopy theory of flag varieties

 where the last equivalence follows again from the projective bundle formula. \end{example}

+\begin{rem} The above example and computations also hold for $\SH_{\lhd}$ and the integral motivic cohomology ring spectrum if either $k$ has characteristic $0$ or after inverting the characteristic of $k$ (cf. \cite[Thm.
+12.16]{KR1}). \end{rem}

-Let us specialize to the case of $T$ acting on the flag variety $G/B$.
-As mentioned in Example \ref{ex.D}, the motivic cohomology spectrum can be computed using the Borel construction in the cases that are of interest for us.
-For Chow groups of stacks this gives the right computation.
+Let us specialize to the case of $T$ acting on the flag variety $G/B$ and the case where $S=\Spec(k)$ is the spectrum of a field.
+Assume for this paragraph that $k$ has characteristic $0$.
+As mentioned in Example \ref{ex.D}, the motivic cohomology spectrum can be computed using the Borel construction in the cases that are of interest to us.
+For Chow groups of stacks, this gives the right computation.
 For $K$-theory this is no longer true.
-In fact, one can show that the Borel construction yields the completion of equivariant $K$-theory along the augmentation ideal (cf. \cite{Kri}), i.e.
+In fact, one can show that the Borel construction yields the completion of equivariant $K$-theory along the augmentation ideal (cf. \cite[Thm.
+1.2]{Kri}), i.e.